Rodents

 Rattus norvegicus

-Head: Blunt nose and small, pink ears
+Head: Blunt nose and large, pink ears

 Teeth: Large, chisel-shaped incisors that leave prominent teeth marks on objects and surfaces